 Tommy Jackson Turquoise Jewelry Turquoise Belt Buckle, Bolo Tie and Ring Sets.
 This is investment quality, collectible Jewelry in every sense.
 The designs are balanced and pleasing... the turquoise is rare... and it was made by Tommy Jackson, a published Navajo silversmith.

-July 10, 2013, Thomas Curtis, an award winning Navajo silversmith recently passed on.
-Thomas was considered among the top Navajo silversmiths.
-He was a master silversmith who professionally pursued his art for over 50 years.
+Thomas Curtis, an award winning Navajo Silversmith, passed away on July 10, 2013.
+Thomas was considered among the top Navajo silversmiths, a master silversmith who professionally pursued his art for over 50 years.
 Thomas received many accolades, among them Best in Class at the 1987 Santa Fe Indian Market and he was featured in the May 2003 issue of Arizona Highways.
 Thomas Curtis was the bench silversmith for Rocking Horse Ranch in Flagstaff in 1985.
 He now uses his own hallmark which is T Curtis stamped in script.
 Thomas makes everything by hand including his die sets.
 The hardened steel Die Sets are used to stamp the silver jewelry.
 Thomas also uses chisels to flawlessly carve silver.
 Thomas Curtis's professional career began in the early 1950's.
 He fondly remembered as a child helping his grandfather make silver jewelry.
 Thomas Curtis' silver designs span the vintage years of the 1890's through the contemporary era that started in the 1940's with Kenneth Begay (who Thomas knew).
+We still have a fine collection of his jewelry offered for sale.

 Jennifer Curtis learned her art as a child from her famous silversmith father Thomas.Jennifer works in very heavy gauge silver with the help of her husband Ray Skeets.
 Like Thomas Curtis, Jennifer constructs ever part of her jewelry herself.
 She uses here father's stamp and die sets.
 This is important beacause they are Thomas's original designs (not commercailly bought).When you buy Curtis jewelry it is a unique creation not mass produced.The Navajo jewelry of the 1800's was also made using heavy gauge silver.It was not until the Fred Harvey era did light weight Navajo jewelry come about.
 Fred Harvey catered to the tourist trade who preferred light weight jewelry.
 It is cheap to make and any silversmith with minimal skills could fill orders.